Why Time in the Market Beats Timing the Market

 • Chasing Funds with High Returns

 Another approach is to buy mutual funds that are performing well while selling those that are performing poorly.
-In this case, investors essentially chase performance by moving money around in response to the ebbs and flows of the market.
+In this case, investors chase performance by moving money around in response to the ebbs and flows of the market.

-• Deal Seeking
+• Deal Seeking (aka Fundamental Analysis)

 • Using Cash as a Safety Net

 But don’t take my word for it.
-Consider the following chart from the Dalbar QAIB 2022 study.
-Researchers compared the 30-year average annualized return for investors vs. the performance of the S&P 500 index and found that the S&P 500 outperformed investors by over 3% per year.
+Consider the following chart from the Dalbar QAIB 2025 Report.
+Researchers compared the 30-year average annualized return for investors vs. the performance of the S&P 500 index and found that the S&P 500 outperformed investors by nearly 1% per year.
+That may not sound like much, but let’s put that in dollars.
+If the average investor tucked away $100,000, they would have $1,768,892 in 30 years, but the S&P 500 would be worth $2,240,247.
+That’s nearly half a million dollars in lost earnings!

 Why Timing the Market Doesn’t Work